 Is a one- to four-digit number.
-Values between 1 and 5 are interpreted as seconds.
-Values between 100 and 5000 are interpreted as milliseconds.
+Values in the range 1-5 are interpreted as seconds.
+Values in the range 100-5000 are interpreted as milliseconds.
 Depending on the value that you enter, IRLM might substitute a smaller maximum value.